treeverse/lakeFS/docs/reference/upgrade.md

 # Upgrading lakeFS
 {: .no_toc }
-Upgrading lakeFS from a previous version usually just requires re-deploying with the latest image (or downloading the latest version, if you're using the binary).
+Upgrading lakeFS from a previous version usually just requires re-deploying with the latest image (or downloading the latest version if you're using the binary).
-There are cases where the database will require a migration - check whether the [release](https://github.com/treeverse/lakeFS/releases) you are upgrading to requires that.
+In some cases, the database may require a migration - check whether the [release](https://github.com/treeverse/lakeFS/releases) you're upgrading to requires that.

 ## When DB migrations are required

 ### lakeFS 0.30.0 or greater

-In case a migration is required, first stop the running lakeFS service.
+In case migration is required, you first need to stop the running lakeFS service.
 Using the `lakefs` binary for the new version, run the following:

 ```bash